sv3nd/sv3nd.github.io/content/04event-time-join-with-kafka-streams.md

 This question of "how long to wait" is one key difference between stream and batch processing.
 In a batch approach, some data collection process is assumed to have "waited long enough" beforehand so that at the moment of the batch execution, we can consider that "all data is available".
 Said otherwise, "waiting long enough" is not a concern of the batch implemenation whereas it is a first class citizen in stream processing.

 In many cases though, a nightly batch that processes the last day's data are nothing less that a manual implementation of a 24h [tumbling window](https://ci.apache.org/projects/flink/flink-docs-release-1.3/dev/windows.html#tumbling-windows).
 Hiding the stream nature of a dataset behind nightly batches is sometimes hiding too much the complexity related to time by pretending that "all data is available".
-In many cases, we end up handling ourselves cases like late event arrivals or aggregation over more than one day (e.g. 30 sliding trends), which are much more natural if we use a framework that embrace the infinite time serie nature of the dataset.
+In many cases, we end up handling ourselves cases like late event arrivals or aggregation over more than one day (e.g. 30 sliding trends), which are much more natural if we use a framework that embrace the infinite time series nature of the dataset.

-# Why not relying on Kafka event-time based processing
+# Why not relying on Kafka Streams event-time based processing

 Kafka Streams 0.11.0.0 does not offer out-of-the box event time join.